C-0-S-M-1-N/AI/README.md

 # Usage
-first off start by including the library with `#include <NeuralNetwork/NeuralNetwork.hpp>` `AI::NeuralNetwork` provides tow constructors, one for an precomputed weight map and one for creating an neural network from scratch
+first off start by including the library with `#include <NeuralNetwork/NeuralNetwork.hpp>` `AI::NeuralNetwork` provides tow constructors, one for a precomputed weight map and one for creating a neural network from scratch

 ## With the source
 make sure to compile `NeuralNetwork.cpp` and link the object with the project